Hidden gem at Brighton Marina

 Jack also doubles as a sommelier.
 His knowledge of grapes and soil, conditions and vineyards, award winners and up n comers is beyond impressive.
 Look out Olly Smith…

 As we ate, and ate, and ate, cooing and making all the good noises, the staff were busy preparing platters to be couriered out to The Grand in Brighton and various hotels across the country.

 Pitched first as a wholesaler, then a local grocer, and now a unique dining experience.

 The Great British Charcuterie Co has an enviable formula which connoisseurs (and clueless hungry cheese lovers like me) are lapping up.

 Pop this place on your map for Aperitif o’clock, or a delicious lazy lunch.
 You now have a perfect solution for those hard to buy for friends and family too.

 Personally I have my sights set on a little Christmas gathering of girlfriends.

-Jack likes to host a do.See the listing for Great British Charcuterie
+Jack likes to host a do.Want to know more about Great British Charcuterie?